Skip to main content

 Tidy Up composer.json with Composer Normalize

-• make dependency changes easier to review
+• Metadata changes become easier to review.

 composer require --dev ergebnis/composer-normalize